TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 ##  **Responsiveness**
-- The project was responsive tested on https://ui.dev/amiresponsive and it is responsive for every type of devices such as desktop computers, laptops, tablets and smart phones.
+- The project was responsive tested on https://ui.dev/amiresponsive and it is responsive for every type of devices such as desktop computers, laptops, tablets and smartphones.

 ![Am I Responsive](documentation/testing/amiresponsive02.jpg)